26 August - 24 September 2017

 HIDDEN is an outdoor sculpture exhibition that takes place amongst the gardens and graves in one of the oldest sections of the Cemetery.
 It was established to enable the greater community to explore Rookwood Cemetery - the oldest, largest and most multicultural cemetery in Australia.

-In 2017 Rookwood Cemetery will be celebrating its 150th anniversary, with the first burial having taken place in 1867.
-Today Rookwood conducts over 5,500 burials and cremations annually and caters for many different religious and cultural groups.
+In 2017 Rookwood Cemetery is celebrating its150th anniversary, with the first burial having taken place in 1867.
+Today Rookwood caters for many different religious and cultural groups.
 More than a million cars pass through each year.

 The exhibition is a platform for community engagement, and while it remains respectful of its purpose and place, it aims to de-mystify some of the misconceptions surrounding cemeteries as dark and intimidating settings.

-To meet its growing visition and media profile, HIDDEN 2017 will increase its public program, coinciding with the exhibition.
-Additional workshops will allow the possibility for casual artist employment.
+To meet its growing visition and media profile, HIDDEN 2017 has increased its public program (HIDDEN Happenings), coinciding with the exhibition.